 See Also: DECEMBER IN PARIS | TOP 10 THINGS TO DO

-Christmas Markets in Brussels - stop in Brussels on the way to Bruges
+Christmas markets in Brussels - stop in Brussels on the way to Bruges

 I had been to the Brussels Christmas market called Plaisirs D’Hiver or Winter Pret a few years back and wanted Jake to experience this winter wonderland.